-Kurlantzick’s concerns about the future of the AEC are echoed by Murray Hunter, another analyst of the region who wrote an article about ASEAN integration for the New Mandala last month.
+Kurlantzick’s concerns about the future of the AEC are echoed by Murray Hunter, another analyst of the region who wrote an article about ASEAN integration for the New Mandala in 2012.
 The article contains some factual inaccuracies and could have used some editorial polish, but it nonetheless raises several points worthy of consideration.
 One of his principal points is that many of ASEAN’s member states are currently “facing watershed issues that may well set out how their respective societies will look for many generations,” resulting in most political leaders maintaining an inward rather than a regional focus.
-To some degree, Kurlantzick’s discussion of the issue supports this point, but Hunter makes the effort to spell out, on country-by-country basis, the internal political challenges that are diverting attention from regional integration initiatives.

 The Prevailing Mood on the AEC Today

 For many of the reasons enunciated by the various commentators discussed above, discouragement about the present state of the AEC has mounted in recent months, especially since the schedule was pushed back nearly a year from January 1 to December 31, 2015.
 While some of the global consultancies that publish on the region have maintained a generally optimistic tone on the prospects for further integration, and some media accounts present the AEC as a foregone conclusion, others like Kurlantzick and Hunter are skeptical.

 With the AEC still three years away, however, the outcome of regional economic integration efforts remain hard to predict, calling for close analysis of the integration process as it unfolds.